whiletruelearn/whiletruelearn.github.io/content/stories/toyou.md

 ----------------------------------------------------------------------------------------------------------------------------

 I am an agnostic .
 It means I don't fully agree nor disagree to the question of whether there is someone called god.
-Through out my life there has been various experiences which made me embrace and question faith.
+Throughout my life there has been various experiences which made me embrace and question faith.
 I think I was a very religious person until my 15th birthday,I would owe it mostly to my grandmother and grandfather.
-In a short span of 15 years ,I think they managed to make me visit almost all the temples one can visit in south India .I soon understood that it was more fear than anything else that made my family this relegious.
-They feared that something will happen to me just like my father and they believed that only gods had the power to alter future.
+In a short span of 15 years ,I think they managed to make me visit almost all the temples one can visit in south India .I soon understood that it was more fear than anything else that made my family this religious.
+They feared that something will happen to me just like my father and they believed that only gods had the power to alter the future.

-Like I mentioned before , the fist incident that made me question faith happened on my 15th birthday.
+Like I mentioned before , the first incident that made me question faith happened on my 15th birthday.
 My beloved grandmother who loved me so much died on that very day.
 She was trying to cross the road when a lorry came from nowhere and hit her.
 She had gone to a temple to do a special pooja for me and was returning back home.

-I cursed all the gods whom I worshiped that day and sweared never to bow down my head anymore to them.
+I cursed all the gods whom I worshiped that day and swore never to bow down my head anymore to them.
 They took my father away before I was born and they now took my grandmother away from me when she had gone to temple only to pray for my good health and that too on my birthday.I never celebrated my birthday afterwards .
 The death of grandma worsened things for grandpa .
 He was never the same guy again, the tragedy was more than what he could bear.
 But surprisingly my mother endured through this , she was the person who held our family together through the tough times.

 We lost grandpa 7 years later.
 His health had declined through these 7 years and death was the eventual course of action that all of us knew was bound to happen.
 The day in which he died will be remembered by many Indians .
-It was the 2nd of April 2011 -the day Indian cricket team won the world cup.I used to feel like tragedy striked our family in a cold and ruthless manner, on days when everyone else gets to celebrate - we get to cry.
-At 1 am in a hospital room ,I relized that my family had shrunked to just 2 members - me and my mother.I cried on the lap of my mother .
+It was the 2nd of April 2011 -the day Indian cricket team won the world cup.I used to feel like tragedy struck our family in a cold and ruthless manner, on days when everyone else gets to celebrate - we get to cry.
+At 1 am in a hospital room ,I realized that my family had shrunk to just 2 members - me and my mother.I cried on the lap of my mother .
 Not a drop of tear came from her eyes through all of it.